 Rich Hot Chocolate

-One way to make brown hair look rich and multi-dimensional is to add warm-toned highlights that's just a shade or two above your natural hair color.
+One way to make brown hair look rich and multi-dimensional is to add warm-toned highlights that are just a shade or two above your natural hair color.
 America Ferrera's straight and sleek style proves our point 100 percent.

 Warm Cinnamon Highlights